 To assess the effect of player turnover, I adapt my Adjusted Goals rating to individual player level by trying to determine each player’s contribution to their team’s rating – taking account of attacking and defensive actions such as goals, assists, passes, tackles and blocks.
 Converting my team ratings to a player rating does have flaws, but it gives a reasonable indication of the effectiveness of new players.

-[Note – this excludes any transfers prior to 8 August]
+[Note – this excludes any transfers after 4 August]

 3. European Competition

 I’ve made adjustments for those involved in European Competition that weren’t last season (and vice versa).
 The logic being that European fixtures will be detrimental to Premier League performance.
 Wolves are the big loser here.